MillerIntern/MillerRebuilt/README.md

 This system is designed to present a front end for a database of projects.
 The objective is to allow Miller Personnel to maintain and query the database of projects while also generating reports based on the database.

 The homepage is the first page beyond the login that Miller Personnel will access.
-The page simply contains the nav bar which is present through the entire application, a plcae to put notes and reminders and quick tools for ease of access.
+The page simply contains the nav bar which is present through the entire application, a place to put notes and reminders and quick tools for ease of access.
 Most of the important functions though are found in the nav bar;